 - How to Apply for a Social Security Number

 - 1) Your hiring department must provide a Social Security employment letter (on departmental letterhead).
 They may use the Employer Sample Letter as a reference.
-Upload the letter to the SSN letter request in the ISSS Portal or request the letter be sent to the Office of International Program & Services at P.O.
+Upload the letter to the SSN letter request in the ISSS Portal or request the letter be sent to the Office of International Student Admissions & Programs at P.O.
 Box 8106.

 - 2) After your SSN eligibility letter is prepared, you will be notified by email to pick up your employment letter and a letter from our office, but only after we confirm your SEVIS record has been activated.

-- 3) Take both letters, your passport, and your I-94 (Arrival/Departure Record printed from cbp.gov/i94) to the Social Security Administration.
+- 3) Take both letters, your passport, your current I-20, and your I-94 (Arrival/Departure Record printed from cbp.gov/i94) to the Social Security Administration.

 - 4) Email Cindy Durden (email@example.com) to ask for login information for the Glacier Tax Prep website to complete the Tax Assessment.

 - To avoid unnecessary delays, log into your WINGS account and confirm that you have a valid Statesboro area address listed under the “local address” label and that you have a valid local or SEVIS foreign phone number listed

 - The Social Security Office can not process your application more than 30 days before the date you are scheduled to begin working

 - If your start date is before you are able to submit your social security application, you must begin to work and get paid without a SSN.
 However, you should submit an application by the end of the hiring month to avoid having maximum taxes withheld from your check